Skip to main content

 • The child is a relative by blood or marriage

-• The child has special needs (sibling groups, mixed racial heritage, six years old or older, or children with physical, mental, or emotional disabilities)
+• The child has special needs or special circumstances.
+This could be sibling groups, children 6 or older, or children with physical, mental, or emotional disabilities.

 • One or both adopted parents are in the military stationed in South Carolina

-• There are unusual or exceptional circumstances such that the best interest of the child would be served by placement with or adoption by nonresidents of this State
+• There are unusual or exceptional circumstances such that it is in the best interests of the child to have placement with or adoption by nonresidents of this state

 • The child has been in foster care for at least six months after being legally adoptable